Twodragon0/OpenWRT-IPFS/README.md

 sudo mv go-ipfs/ipfs /usr/local/bin/ipfs
 ```

-# Go-ipfs installaiton on pfSense Router
+# Go-ipfs installation on pfSense Router

 Installing go-ipfs on FreeBSD-based pfSense is similar to running go-ipfs on any UNIX based system.
 First, go to Golang.org/dl to download the latest stable version of go and go-ipfs binary for FreeBSD.
 Then run the following commands on your system.